knmeiss/devrel-networkgraph-framework/README.md

-# DevRel WORM Framework
+# DevRel WORM Model
 ![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)

 ## 🧠 What This Is
-A visual framework for understanding and communicating the internal complexity and cross-functional nature of Developer Relations (DevRel).
+A visual model for understanding and communicating the internal complexity and cross-functional nature of Developer Relations (DevRel).
 Built to help DevRel teams align with stakeholders, plan strategically, and demonstrate impact more clearly.

 ![Alt Text](images/worm.png)

 This repository contains:

 - The presentation from my talk at DevRelCon 2025
-- Visual examples of each variation the framework
+- Visual examples of each variation the model
 - Editable files so you can adapt the model for your own organization

 ## 🚀 How to Use It

-1. **Browse the `/framework` folder** for images and source files
+1. **Browse the `/model` folder** for images and source files
 2. **Download** the .drawio file for the template you would like to edit
-3. **Open** the downloaded file in [draw.io](https://draw.io) or diagrams.net to adapt the framework
+3. **Open** the downloaded file in [draw.io](https://draw.io) or diagrams.net to adapt the model

 ## 📂 Repo Structure

-- `framework/` – Draw.io + PNGs of each framework variation
+- `model/` – Draw.io + PNGs of each model variation
 - `presentation/` – Slide deck presented at DevRelCon 2025
 - `images/` - Repository images
 - `LICENSE` – CC BY-NC 4.0 License